geomagpy/magpy/README.md

 ### 6.6 Saving and loading flagging data

-Firstly we will import some necessary packages:
+Firstly we will import some necessary modules:

         from magpy.stream import *
         from magpy.core import flagging